 Before joining the University of New Hampshire School of Law (UNH Law), Professor Richey spent 13 years litigating business-related disputes including trademark, copyright and trade secret matters, as well as counseling corporate clients with regard to advertising law compliance.
 She is a former equity principal of Riordan & McKinzie in Los Angeles, California, and, prior to entering private practice, completed a two-year appointment as a staff law clerk with the U.S. Court of Appeals for the Fourth Circuit in Richmond, Virginia.

-Since joining UNH Law, Professor Richey has taught Trademarks and Deceptive Practices, Copyright Law, Fundamentals of Intellectual Property Law, Advertising Law, Federal Courts and Evidence.
+At UNH Law, Professor Richey taught Trademarks and Deceptive Practices, Copyright Law, Fundamentals of Intellectual Property Law, Advertising Law, Federal Courts and Evidence.
 Professor Richey has also been involved in numerous programs teaching intellectual property concepts to non-lawyers, including workshops sponsored by the World Intellectual Property Organization and UNITRAD, the training arm of the United Nations.
 Additionally, she has provided intellectual property law training to several local institutions, including the New England Museum Association, the New Hampshire Historical Society, and the Montserrat College of Art.

-In 2006, Professor Richey administered UNH Law’s LLM and interdisciplinary masters degree programs as Associate Dean for Graduate Programs, and between 2007 and 2011, she held the position of Associate Dean for Academic Affairs, responsible for UNH Law’s JD and graduate degree programs.
+In 2006, Professor Richey administered UNH Law’s LL.M. and interdisciplinary masters degree programs as Associate Dean for Graduate Programs, and between 2007 and 2011, she held the position of Associate Dean for Academic Affairs, responsible for UNH Law’s JD and graduate degree programs.
 She has served on several accreditation site evaluation committees on behalf of the New England Association of Schools and Colleges and the American Bar Association.

 Professor Richey’s public service includes volunteer positions with the bar and international organizations.
 Before leaving private practice, she volunteered as appellate counsel in the Ninth Circuit’s Pro Bono Program and as a member of the Los Angeles County Superior Court Judicial Arbitration Panel.
 Throughout her career, she has been active in the International Trademark Association (INTA), including a three-year appointment as an editor of The Trademark Reporter, INTA’s scholarly publication, and a two-year appointment as Chair of INTA’s Panel of Neutrals; she currently serves as a member of INTA’s Academic Committee.
 Nominated by the U.S. State Department, Professor Richey is the present U.S. Representative to the Confidentiality Commission of the Conference of the States Parties for the Organisation for the Prevention of Chemical Weapons, based in The Hague, Netherlands.

 Professor Richey’s scholarly interests encompass the intersection of criminal law and intellectual property and the role of technology in the evolution of art law.
-A complete list of publications is available in her curriculum vitae.